ceejbot/polyclay/README.md

 `methods`
 : Hash of methods to add to the object.
 You can instead decorate the returned constructor prototype with object methods.

-`_init`
+`initialize`
 : Function to call as the last step of the returned constructor.
-The name is prefixed with a single underscore. (meh) Provide an implementation to do any custom initialization for your model.`this` will be the newly constructed object.
+Provide an implementation to do any custom initialization for your model.`this` will be the newly constructed object.

 ### Valid data types